PI2-TEAM01/Flex/README.md

 /home/$Your_Personal_Folder/.platformio/packages/framework-esp8266-rtos-sdk/include/espressif/esp8266/pin_mux_register.h
  ```

-* If you used ESPCONN objects and that you uploaded a new piece of code to the ESP8266 (that don't own ESPCONN objects at all), you will see that informations about network are still printed in the serial monitor ...
+* If you used ESPCONN objects and that you uploaded a new piece of code to the ESP8266 (that don't use ESPCONN objects at all), you will see that informations about network are still printed in the serial monitor ...
-So in order to delete these parameters you need to execute in the user_init() the single line :
+In order to delete these parameters you need to execute in the user_init() the single line :

  ```
 void user_init(void) {
    system_restore();
   }
   ```
-  It will restore the configuration of the ESP including the ESPCONN objects.
+  It will restore the configuration of the ESP including network configuration.
 * If you have UPLOAD ERROR(S) :
-  * connect the Pin 0 of the ESP8266 to the Gnd
+  1. Connect the Pin 0 of the ESP8266 to the Ground
-  * Turn off
+  2. Turn off
-  * Turn on
+  3. Turn on
-  * retry (it should work now)
+  4. Upload again (it should work now)
+  5. If it doesn't work change your USB port